Use a SQL Server cluster for the site database

 On the Database Information page, specify the name of the virtual SQL Server cluster instance that will host the site database.
 The virtual instance replaces the name of the computer that runs SQL Server.

-When you enter the name of the virtual SQL Server cluster instance, do not enter the virtual Windows Server name created by the Windows Server cluster.
+When you enter the name of the virtual SQL Server cluster instance, don't enter the virtual Windows Server name created by the Windows Server cluster.
 If you use the virtual Windows Server name, the site database installs on the local hard drive of the active Windows Server cluster node.
 This prevents successful failover if that node fails.